sergiocollado/potpourri/aws_notes.md

 SNS best practices:
 ===================

-- Subscribe to a 2nd SQS service for http/sms/email notificqations; this allows workers, to get notifications from SQS(Amazon Simple
+- Subscribe to a 2nd SQS service for http/sms/email notifications; this allows workers, to get notifications from SQS(Amazon Simple Qeue Service) and log the processes- if the primary subscriber, don't receive the message, you have a copy with the SQS, and can be inmediatly re-processed by workers, or for logging.

-Qeue Service) and logg the processes- if the primary subscriber, dont receive the message, you have a copy with the SQS, and can be inmediatly re-processed by workers, or for logging.
+Note, that SNS is push-based service, while SQS is a polling based service!

 Introduction to SES(Simple Email Service):
 ==========================================